godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`int<class_int>` **rendering/driver/threads/thread_model** = ``1``

-Thread model for rendering.
-Rendering on a thread can vastly improve performance, but synchronizing to the main thread can cause a bit more jitter.
+The thread model to use for rendering.
+Rendering on a thread may improve performance, but synchronizing to the main thread can cause a bit more jitter.

+\ **Note:** The **Multi-Threaded** option is experimental, and has several known bugs which can lead to crashing, especially when using particles or resizing the window.
+Not recommended for use in production at this stage.

 .. rst-class:: classref-item-separator